gopalaxdev/MobileFirst/README.md

 Below is JokesSpot page
 ![Add](https://github.com/gops12345/MobileFirst/blob/main/Images/JokesSpot.PNG)

-Note: When adding tasks data is stored in the local storage/backend.
+Note: When adding tasks data is not stored in the local storage/backend.
 So it will disappear on reload